HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 What Are the Clinical Manifestations of Otitis Media?

-Symptoms frequently encountered are a pain in the ear, excessive crying, fever, cough, nasal discharge, hearing loss, rubbing, etc. Pain can be difficult to diagnose in young children, as they may drag at or point to the ear that pains, seem irritable, disinterested in meals, and continue to vomit.
+Symptoms frequently encountered are pain in the ear, excessive crying, fever, cough, nasal discharge, hearing loss, rubbing, etc. Pain can be difficult to diagnose in young children, as they may drag at or point to the ear that hurts, seem irritable, disinterested in meals, and continue to vomit.

 How Can We Prevent Acute Otitis Media?